anuks25061986/Anu_automation/README.md

 # Anu_automation
-This project is being uploaed on github second time
+This project is being uploaded on github second time